 Matthew Brown - Digital Media Relations Executive (press and content)

 Frequently Asked Questions

 About NICE and our guidance

 The National Institute for Clinical Excellence was set up in 1999.
 It then merged with the Health Development Agency in 2005 and changed its name to the National Institute for Health and Clinical Excellence.

-Guidance topics are referred to us by NHS England and the Department of Health.
+Guidance topics are referred to us by NHS England and the Department of Health and Social Care.

 NICE guidance is developed by independent committees of experts.
 It may be a standing committee working on many guideline topics, or a topic-specific committee put together to work on a specific guideline.

 All NICE committees include topic experts and lay-members who may have personal experience or know someone who has (such as a parent of a sick child).